iCodeWalker/r3f-first-app/readme.md

     Directional light
     meshBasicMaterial does not need any light, light has no effect on it.

-    So to see any effectof light we need to change the material.
+    So to see any effect of light we need to change the material.
 Ex : meshStandardMaterial.

-    By deafult the light comes from straight above, We can change this with the position property
+    Note : By deafult the light comes from straight above, We can change this with the position property
       <directionalLight  position={[1,2,3]}/>
-      We can also change the color and the intensity
+      We can also change the properties like color and the intensity

     The core shadow (back part of the object) are little too dark, We can add an ambient light for that.
     <ambientLight />